 *If you buy eggs that come out of the refrigerator (or later put them into the refrigerator) they need to stay refrigerated.
 Unwashed eggs that you get at room temp from stores outside the U.S. or farm-fresh in the U.S. can be stored at room temperature.

-Switching Out Meat for More Veggies
+Tip #9 Switch Out Meat for Veggies

 If like us, you plan to use your vehicle to get off the beaten path then you may find yourself far from the refrigerated section of your local supermarket and without access to a reliable source of fresh meat.

 Traveling through developing countries and shopping at village markets is one easy way to motivate yourself to eat less meat.
-Chickens swaying in the midday breeze and flanks of steak covered in flies dripping blood into the dirt was all the encouragement we needed to adopt a more vegetarian diet.
+Chickens swaying in the midday breeze and flanks of steak covered in flies dripping blood into the dirt were all the encouragement we needed to adopt a more vegetarian diet.

 Vegetables keep well, are easy to prepare, and easy to clean up.
 Heck, you don’t even need a refrigerator.

 The easiest way to elevate your vanlife cooking and bring the heat to your van life recipes is to buddy up to spices.
 Spices don’t take up much room and can transform bland ordinary cooking into something special.
-You don’t need every spice there is, but cumin, oregano, paprika, cayenne, turmeric, and some salt and pepper are a good base to start to from.
+You don’t need every spice there is, but cumin, oregano, paprika, cayenne, garam masala, turmeric, and some salt and pepper are a good base to start from.

 Make sure you have a secure spice rack, some plastic containers for your spices, and a bit of shock cord because the first thing to go when you hit a bump is always the spices!